HCMID/HCMID.github.io/tech/software.md

     apm install xml-formatter

 Download the file [atom-tablr-conf.cson](http://hcmid.github.io/tech/atom-tablr-conf.cson), and copy it to atom's default location for config files.
-If you have a
+You can do that with the `cp` command in your terminal.

-  (Your browser may rename it)
+    cp atom-tablr-conf.cson $HOME/.atom/config.cson

-p atom-tablr-conf.cson $HOME/.atom/config.cson
+(Gotcha: if your browser renames your file for you  when you download -- e.g., if it calls it `atom-tablr-conf.txt` -- it, you'll have to use the name it chose instead of `atom-tablr-conf.cson`.)

 Finally,